stefan-cotitosu/ti-onboarding/README.md

 ---
 ##### The `recommended_plugins` key:
-This holds `key:value` pairs of the plugins you want to recommend and the nicename that will be diplayed in the plugins list.
+This holds the plugins that you recommend.
+The format used is `"plugin-slug":"Plugin Nicename"`.

 ---
 ##### The `front_page` key: